top of page

 Orange Wire Chair

-Capture the main risks facing a project, assess their likelihood and impact, and decide what needs monitoring, mitigation, or a clearer response before problems escalate.
+Capture the main risks, assess their likelihood and impact, and decide what needs monitoring, mitigation, or a clearer response.

 Risk Register